nanodeath/godot-light-sensor/README.md

 ### Positioning and Orientation

 The sensor is not a single point in space, capable of reading detecting light in a sphere.
 It's a plane, which means a couple things:
-1. You'll _probably_ want to place the sensor low to the ground of your game.
+1. It's recommended to place the sensor low to the ground of your game.
-2. You'll _probably_ want to orient the sensor so the sensor is pointing downwards (this is the default).
+2. It's recommended to orient the sensor so the sensor is pointing "downwards" (this is the default).

 These suggestions are assuming you're measuring the amount of light some point on the ground is receiving.